-Since Better View Desired said nice things about the TV-85 many years ago, TVs have developed quite a following amongst birders and with reason – it’s hard (if not impossible) to get a scope containing roof or porro prisms to perform to this level and the ability to deliver critical detail for astronomy makes them ideal for spotting that last nuance in plumage.
+Since Better View Desired said nice things about the TV-85 many years ago, TVs have developed quite a following amongst birders and with reason – it’s hard (if not impossible) to get a scope containing roof or porro prisms to perform to this level and makes them ideal for spotting that last nuance in plumage.
 Of course, the TV-76 isn’t waterproof and a standard diagonal gives a mirror-reversed image.

 In Use – The Night Sky

 The TV-76 cools very quickly and benignly so you can use it straight from a warm house up to moderate powers.
 This surprised a friend when we did a test against his Questar (which takes much longer being a Maksutov).
-The small size of the TV-76 helps to keep tube currents down and it takes noticeably less time to cool than the larger FS-78.
-Even the best triplet would take much longer.
-Quick cool-down makes the TV-76 particularly good for grab-n-go.
+Quick cool-down makes the TV-76 great for grab-n-go.

 My TV-76 has a decent star test with a bit of under-correction.
-It tends to confirm the test reports I have seen that suggest Tele Vue achieve a good solid ‘better than diffraction limited’ quality with their lenses – maybe 1/5th wave PV.
-All the Tele Vue’s I have had have achieved this kind of quality.
+Reports suggest Tele Vue achieve a good solid ‘better than diffraction limited’ quality with their lenses – maybe 1/5th wave PV.
 Takahashis are, I think, usually a bit better – often up to 1/8th wave PV.
 Can you notice the difference?
-Generally I think not, but for the most critical high-power planetary use – possibly.
+Generally I think not, but perhaps for critical high-power planetary use.

 The TV-76 does deliver excellent views of the Moon.
 The good correction for false colour means you get true a lunar monochrome - greys and whites and buffs.
 At similar powers an achromat like the Pronto spoils with a false-colour purple wash.
 A Nagler 5mm gives just under 100x and makes an ideal Lunar eyepiece for the TV-76 - the whole Moon fits pleasingly into the field whilst revealing a lot of detail.
 Plug in a 2x or 2.5x Barlow (or even better, Tele Vue Powermate) and your DSLR will give great photos of the Moon as well, at fast exposures so that tracking isn’t required.